This Vitamin D3 Liquid is free of gluten, wheat, dairy/milk. yeast, sugar, preservatives, artificial colors/flavors, or hydrogenated fats.

 – A study from The Digestive Disease and Nutrition Center, in Buffalo, New York, has found that 62% of patients with Crohn’s disease and ulcerative colitis had vitamin D deficiency.

-- Vitamin D can help prevent diabetes and even reduce diabetes complications for people already sick with diabetes.
-Vitamin D restores insulin sensitivity and improves blood sugar control.
+- Vitamin D can help to reduce diabetes complications for people already sick with diabetes.* Vitamin D restores insulin sensitivity and improves blood sugar control.*

 - People with IBD (Ulcerative Colitis and Crohn’s) are deficient in vitamin D due to poor absorption.*